Cannabis 101: How to Consume Marijuana?

-We love tradition.
-And smoke is what got us to where we are today.
-There are many devices and ways to smoke your cannabis.
-You can use a pipe, a water pipe, or roll a joint/blunt.
-You can smoke dried leaf and flowers of the plant.
+We love tradition here at Hytiva.
+And smoke is what got the industry where it is today.
+There are many devices you can use to smoke cannabis flower, ranging from a handheld pipe, water pipe, bubbler, or rolled up as a joint/blunt.

-When you smoke the plant, the effects are felt almost immediately.
+When smoking the plant, effects are felt almost immediately.
 But just as quickly, the effects wear off in two to four hours.
 There is no problem with smoking again at that point but over time the health effects of repeatedly smoking anything can take a toll on the body.
 For this reason water pipes are preferred if you regularly smoke the plant.
-Or you can use a vaporizer.
+Or you can use a vaporizer --

-Vaporizing or vaping uses a device that heats the cannabis without burning it, which allows for release of the cannabinoids.
+Vaporizing or vaping uses a device that heats the cannabis without burning it, allowing the release of cannabinoids instead of singeing & burning them.
 The cannabinoids include THC, the psychoactive ingredient in cannabis, so you still feel the high without the ill effects of ingesting smoke into the lungs.

 The interesting thing about vaporizers is that they heat the cannabis more efficiently and thoroughly so you get more of the cannabinoids in your system, resulting in a stronger overall effect.

 You can’t always carry a device with you whether traveling or in a social setting that does not allow it.
 In these cases, edibles are a great way to go.
 Edibles come in many varied forms: candy, baked goods, chewing gum, beverages like soda or beer.
-There are many more coming on line as the market experiments with what works.
-And if you want to take the time at home you can make your own cannabis infused butter or other oils to incorporate into your own cooking and baking.
+There are many more appearing on the market as bakers and chefs experiment with what works.
+If you want to take the time at home, you can make your own cannabis infused butter or other oils to incorporate into your own cooking and baking.

-Take note however.
-Edibles take longer to feel the effects so be patient.
-And once they do kick in the effects are stronger and longer.
-Just know what dosage you are working with and take your time and you will be fine.
+Edibles take longer to feel the effects - be patient - between a half-hour and an hour.
+And once they do kick in, effects are stronger and longer.
+Just know what dosage you are working with, take your time without overeating too many at once, and you will be fine.
 Labeling and packaging are continually improving so excess dosing will become less of an issue.

 Did you know you can apply cannabis directly onto the skin?
 Many of the cannabinoids and terpenes in cannabis have analgesic properties, making it a great method of pain relief.
-You can find topical creams, lotions, balms, sprays, oils, etc. You won’t get high no matter how much cannabalm you rub on your elbow but you might help your eczema.
+You can find topical creams, lotions, balms, sprays, oils, etc. either infused with THC, CBD, or both along with other cannabinoids.
+You won’t get high no matter how much cannabalm you rub on your elbow - but you might help your eczema.

 Tinctures traditionally have been a way to get high amounts of herbs or medicines into concentrated form for consumption.
 The same can be done with cannabis.
 The tincture can be added to liquid to make a drink or applied orally, usually under the tongue, for direct absorption.